yghlc/rs_data_proc/README.md

 ## Downloading and pre-processing of remote sensing data
-This repo provides scriptos for downloading and pre-processing different sources of remote sensing data
+This repo provides scripts for downloading and pre-processing different sources of remote sensing data

 ### Downloading and pre-processing planet images